TheSkyentist/GELATO/README.md

 **Do you mean velocity offsets, not redshifts?**

 *Each emission line is characterized by a redshift, which is trivial to convert to a velocity offset once a reference line is chosen.
 However this requires the user to choose a reference line.
-HQUAILS remains agnostic to this procedure and simply returns the redshift of each line.
-A wrapper will be produced eventually to do this task.*
+HQUAILS remains agnostic to this procedure and simply returns the redshift of each line.*